myriam23/housing_story/index.md

 {% include sample_matching.html %}

-In this 3D illustration, we randomly choose 4 houses and we represented them in the space defined by the 3 of the 4 variables used to calculate the propensity score, that determines this 3D representation.
-The forms represent the different classifiers and the colors characterize the 4 examples of house.
-First, the fact that all the matching with the different classifiers we used, for these 4 houses examples, are all contained in the same relatively little space, and that there are no outliers, show that the matching works with all these classifiers.
-Then, we can see that for the green, two classifiers were able to make the same matching, and we observe the same phenomenon with the red one.
-Thus, this representation appears to be a good way to ensure that our classifiers work pretty well.
-Furthermore, this representation allows to observe the differences of matching between these classifiers
+In this 3D illustration, we randomly chose 4 households and we represented them in the space defined by 3 of the 4 variables used to compute the propensity score.
+The symbols represent the different classifiers used for the different matchings, and the colors characterize the 4 sampled households.
+We see that for all classifers, the matches are close to each other on the three dimensions shown here.
+This suggests that the matching was well performed.
+For instance, the green (and red) household was matched to the same untreated household by two classifiers. <br/>

+Finally, we can study the **average treatment effect** obtained by each classifier, for each clustering strategy (K-Means and Agglomerative), to study whether or not the causal relationship determined by Cattaneo et. al is co-founded by the initial share of cement in the household. <br/>
+<center> $ATE = \frac{1}{N} + \sum \limits_{i}  Happy_{i} - Unhappy_{i} $</center> <br/>

+{% include ATE_final.html %}

+As shown above, the scores obtained are all negative which suggests that households with the lowest share of cement coverage prior to PFP demonstrate a higher increase in happiness following the project.
+However, the lowest score being -0.048, the effect is probably not very significant.